This is so easy to throw together and makes such a comforting meal.

 - 5 spring onions

-- 2 tbsp tamari sauce (gluten-free soy sauce)
+- 2 tbsp soy sauce / tamari sauce

 - In a medium bowl, whisk together the chickpea flour and water until smooth.
 Add in the nutritional yeast, black salt, stock cube and garlic powder.

-- Heat a non-stick frying pan and add the "egg" mixture.
-Leave to firm up before breaking up with a wooden spoon.
+- Heat the oil in a wok or frying pan and add the "egg" mixture.
+Leave to firm up for a few seconds before breaking up with a wooden spoon.

-- Once the chickpea mixture has turned into an eggy scramble, add the rice, peas, onions and tamari sauce and cook until well combined and the rice is hot.
+- Once the chickpea mixture has turned into an eggy scramble, add the rice, onions and tamari sauce and cook until well combined and the rice is hot.
+Serve and enjoy!

 Black salt, also known as Kala Namak, gives a sulphuric “eggy” flavour so is highly recommended but not essential - Just use ordinary salt instead if you prefer.
 You can find it in Asian supermarkets, some health food stores or online.

 Amount Per Serving Calories 223Carbohydrates 41.1gFiber 2.6gProtein 6.6g

 Hi!
 I’ve tried this recipe twice and have used chickpea flour before.
 I’ve seen some people struggle with the scramble egg texture.
 In my case, the second time I did it, I add half chickpea flour and half all purpose wheat flour and it’s much less sticky and looks like scrambled eggs.
 Anyway I loved the recipe and I hope this helps!

 I love this recipe – it’s so quick and delicious!
 The chickpea flour stays more like a paste than a scramble, but it’s super tasty nonetheless.
 And it only takes about 20 mins to put together.
 Yum!